Old Åsane Church: History

 In 1842, the tower was repaired and rebuilt, slightly taller.
 In 1866, the roof was repaired and covered with slate tiles.
 In 1867–1868, the church had a major restoration.
 It received a new floor, new chairs, and a new second floor seating gallery on the west end.
 In 1871, the chapel was designated as a church and it became a separate parish.
 In 1891–1893, the church was remodeled and enlarged.
 The nave was extended by about 4 m to the west and a new 3.7x3.4 m church porch was built on the west end of the nave.
 In 1935, the church was restored by Ole Landmark and had a large stone sacristy built perpendicular to the choir's north wall.
 Starting in the 1960s, discussions began about replacing the old church with a new, larger, more functional church for the quickly growing urban area of Åsane, but nothing was done at that point.

-On Christmas Eve 1992, the church was set on fire by Jørn Tunsberg and it sustained heavy damage.
+On Christmas Eve 1992, the church was set on fire by Jørn Tunsberg and Varg Vikernes and it sustained heavy damage.
 The roof and tower burned, but the thick stone walls and foundation remained.
 At this point, the parish determined a new church should be built, but that the historic church should be rebuilt as well.
 A new, larger Åsane Church was built about 1 km to the south in 1993.
 After that, the old church was completely rebuilt using same foundation and stone walls.
 Old photographs and pictures of the church were used to make sure the replacement would be the same as before.
 The church building was replaced, but many historic artifacts and artwork were lost in the fire.
 The rebuilt church was re-consecrated on 19 November 1995 by the Bishop Ole Danbolt Hagesæther and at this point, the church was renamed as the "Old Åsane Church".
 Since being rebuilt, the church has been used for special occasions like weddings, funerals, and special services, but it is not regularly used.